Reinier Jesus: Real Madrid

+Loan to Borussia Dortmund

 On 19 August 2020, Real Madrid announced that Reinier would be loaned to Borussia Dortmund until 30 June 2022.
 On 27 February 2021, he scored his first goal for Borussia Dortmund in a 3–0 home win against Arminia Bielefeld.

+Loan to Girona

-In August 2022, he was loaned to Girona on a season-long deal.
+In August 2022, Reinier was loaned to Girona on a season-long deal.
 On 7 September 2022, he scored his first La Liga goal against Real Valladolid.

+Loan to Frosinone

+On 1 September 2023, Reinier agreed on a loan deal to newly-promoted Italian Serie A club Frosinone until the end of the 2023–24 season.
+He finished the season with 22 appearances and 2 goals in the Serie A as well as one game and one goal in the Coppa Italia competition.
+Following Frosinone's relegation to the Serie B on the last matchday, Reinier once again returned to Madrid.

+Loan to Granada

+On 30 August 2024, Reinier was loaned out to second division club Granada, who had just been relegated the previous season, on a season-long deal.

+Atlético Mineiro

+On 8 August 2025, Reinier joined Atlético Mineiro on a free transfer, agreeing to a contract running until December 2029.

 International career

 Reinier was called to the 2017 South American U-15 Championship to represent Brazil.
 He started against Ecuador and Venezuela, scoring in both matches.

 On 7 March 2018, Brazil U17 manager Paulo Victor Gomes called up Reinier for the Montaigu Tournament in France.
 He captained Brazil for the 2019 South American U-17 Championship in Peru and started all four group stage matches, scoring three goals.

 On 2 July 2021, Reinier was named in the Brazil squad for the 2020 Summer Olympics.